What Is Carbon Footprint in India? (Complete Beginner Guide)

 How to Reduce Carbon Footprint

-- Use public transportation or electric vehicles
+- Use public transportation or EVs

 - Reduce waste and recycle materials